AbyssWalker240/dotswap/README.md

 # Dotswap

-dotswap.sh is a script to manage dotfiles using gnu stow and a simple neat rofi menu. reload.sh is a machine specific script to reload all related config files to apply them neatly.
+dotswap.sh is a script to manage dotfiles using gnu stow and a simple neat rofi menu.<br/>
+reload.sh is a machine specific script to reload all related config files to apply them neatly.
 (Mine was created for my hyprland system)

 ## Note